-How-to: Vintage Sign Coffee Table
+How to Make a Vintage Sign Coffee Table

 - 3/4-inch-thick plywood, same size as sign